 Like any other service or product, the quality of health care varies.
 Some hospitals and doctors are better at treating broken bones, while others are better at treating heart attacks.
-When doctors, nurses and other health experts discuss health care quality, they are usually talking about how well a health care organization does in treating a medical condition and how that organization compares to its peers.
+When doctors, nurses and other health experts discuss health care quality, they are usually talking about how well a health care organization treats a medical condition and how that organization compares to its peers.

 What makes health care so difficult?

 The human body is complicated, with thousands of bones, organs and muscles, each responsible for doing its own job.
 On top of that, every person's body is a little bit different.
 That's why one medicine might work to treat you but not your brother.
-Because the human body is so complex and everyone's body is different, it takes teams of experts with years of training and experience to care for people's health.
+Because the human body is so complex and every body is different, it takes teams of experts with years of training and experience to care for each person’s health.

 What affects health care quality?

-Because health care is so difficult and complicated, there are millions of things that can hurt or help the quality of care.
+Because health care is so difficult and complex, there are millions of things that can hurt or help the quality of care.
 Here are a few examples: